MatthewYu402/InsertionSort/README.md

 # Insertion Sort

-**Insertion Sort** is a sorting algorithm that uses one part of the array to hole the *sorted values* and the other part of the array to hold values that are *not sorted yet*.
+**Insertion Sort** is a sorting algorithm that uses one part of the array to hold the *sorted values* and the other part of the array to hold values that are *not sorted yet*.

 The algorithm takes one value at a time from the unsorted part of the array and puts it into the right place in the